 This slowly began to change in 1983 when a French scientist discovered HIV and in 1985, the first HIV test became available.
 However, the number of people dying from AIDS continued to grow.

 AZT was the first antiviral medication to reduce the viral load in an HIV positive person.
-It was FDA approved in March 1987, with only one trial on the humans instead of the standard three.
+It was FDA approved in March 1987, with only one trial on humans instead of the standard three.

 AZT is not without controversy.
 The side effects were harsh, and there are countless stories of children dying from taking AZT.
 The drug, while powerful, was also said to be toxic and created debilitating side effects in many who took it as prescribed.